WeadockM/Javascript/README.md

 # Javascript

-This is my test repository for Javascript files.
+This is my repository for Javascript projects.